Kzra/VHost-Classifier/README.md

 **Output**:
 VHost Classifier will write create directories and write .csv files.<br/>
-**Reading the .csv files**: the first column is Taxon IDs, the second column is the index position (indexed from -i) of this taxon id in the input file and the final row is the host name, predicted host name, or virus name (if host name can't be predicted).
-In each directory a counts file is also written which contains the counts of how many Taxon IDs are in each class.
+**Reading the .csv files**: the first column contains Taxon IDs, the second column the index position (indexed from -i) of the taxon id in the input file and the final column is the host name, predicted host name, or if host name can't be predicted,the virus name.
+In each directory a counts.csv file is also written which contains the counts of how many Taxon IDs are in each taxonomic class.

 **Reference:**
 Virus Host DB: